freenandes/prez/list/portfolio.md

 ---

-### Value
+### Value for TUI Group

 - Research data and insights
 - A fun and playful collaborative design process
-- Revamp of 5 declining markets
+- Repurpose and valorization of 5 existing markets
 - 100k web pages for 175 destinations
-- ~4x traffic and revenue
+- ~4x boost in traffic and revenue
 - Tagus design system, ready-to-scale interface designs and guidelines
 - Cross-regional sharing of processes, documentation and results
-- Mentorship of new designers
+- Mentorship and onboarding of new colleagues

 ![](../img/portfolio/satisfaction.svg)